Higher Education Website Designs - What a Picture!

 - work – a focus on career or work possibilities

-Winnowing complex messaging and designs into a few categories will lack subtlety.
+Winnowing complex messaging and designs into a few categories lacks subtlety.
 However, we’ve selected the categories judiciously, because, in a subsequent post we’ll be repeating this exercise for UK university and college websites and later merging the two groups to highlight similarities and differences.
 For that exercise to have value we need the categories to be simple and to work for both: the canada tag will become relevant in due course.

 In a few cases agreeing on a single tag was too difficult, so those images have more than one.
 In some cases the home pages use embedded video.
 Currently, we only take snapshots, so our captured image will not convey the same visual impact as the full video.

-Does the CMS Matter?
+Does the Content Management System Matter?
 You Decide …

 For interest we’ve added in the content management system (CMS) rendering the page layout and content.
 We've picked out the top six CMSs and grouped the remainder as, OTHER: all CMS tags are in upper case.
 AEM is Adobe Experience Manager.